 - A dining table and enough chairs to seat everyone in the house

-- Appliances to heat and light your house
+- Things that heat and light your house

 - Medical or care equipment

-Some goods are protected and can’t be taken by a bailiff:
+Some goods are protected and cannot be taken by a bailiff:

-- Goods which are owned by someone else – but they can take goods which you own jointly with someone else
+- They can take goods which you own jointly

 - Pets and assistance dogs